dylan-bell1/numberguessinggame/README.md

 #NumberGuessingGame

-This simple hame written in Python allows the user to try and guess a number that has been randomly set by the program.
+This simple game written in Python allows the user to try and guess a number that has been randomly set by the program.